Tools that compare EHCP quality between local authorities give the evidence and direction to make rapid improvements

 By using benchmarking insights to inform future planning, LA SEND teams can make cost-effective decisions that enhance service quality while ensuring financial sustainability– which we know is going to be an on-going hot topic for local area SEND inspections.

-Invision360 empowers local authority SEND teams by providing benchmarking tools that compare their current SEND provision against both local and national standards.
+Invision360 helps local authority SEND teams benchmark their provision against local and national standardsproviding clear direction and tangible evidence for improvement.

-Book a free demo today to learn more about how we can help your local authority SEND team.
+👉 Book a free demo to see how we can support your SEND team.

 The author: